JeremyJenki/PlayerHeight/README.md

 ## Size Potions

-PlayerHeight comes with a custom potion module `/ph give`.
+PlayerHeight comes with a custom potion module.
 Size potions can grow or shrink players easily while integrating nicely with survival worlds.

 The plugin does not currently make these potions craftable or lootable.
-Admins will need to set up that side of things themselves.

 Alternatively, you can give players the `playerheight.self` permission to let them change it on the fly.